mikewesthad/navmesh/README.md

 ### As a Script

 You can drop in any of the transpiled code into your project as a standalone script.
-Download the version that you want:
+Download the version that you want from the [GitHub release](https://github.com/mikewesthad/navmesh/releases/tag/2.1.0).

-TBD

 E.g. if you wanted phaser-navmesh, you would add this to your HTML: